Ardern/passlock/README.md

 [View here]https://ardern.github.io/passlock/
 ## Project objectives
 The project covers the following areas of Web and Software Development:
-Understanding the overal structure of web pages
+Understanding the overal structure of web pages and routing Structuring Python apps using the Flask framework
-Using HTML Tags
-Creating classes and IDs
-Styling web pages using CSS
-Linking HTML and css files
-Using Python

 ## Technologies Used
 HTML